An award by the Integrata Foundation · since 1999

 The award bears the name of the founder of the Integrata Foundation – a pioneer who asked early on how technology could serve humanity.

-His vision went beyond the purely rational use of technology: throughout his life, Heilmann championed a humane design of information technology — one in which IT raises the quality of life for individuals and society alike.
-This idea remains the core of the Integrata Foundation, which he established on 1 January 2000.
+His vision went beyond the purely rational use of technology: throughout his life, Heilmann championed a humane design of information technology in which IT raises the quality of life for individuals and society alike.
+This idea remains at the core of the Integrata Foundation.

 “IT should not only serve rationalisation, but enhance the quality of life of each individual.”